 My mind is clouded by the numbness that grows out of boredom and despite my efforts I can’t find the words, or any words actually.

 Yet, of course why would I?
-Cooped up like a veal my mind has glossed over by too much media and carbohydrates.
+Cooped up like a veal my mind has glossed over from too much media and carbohydrates.

 What a combo.
 Although of course this seems to be a teenager’s dream and I’m certain it once was mine, the lack of stimulus has become malignant.

-Like everyone I’ve strived to remain relevant and in tune with the universe.
+Like everyone I strive to remain relevant and in tune with the universe.

 Calls to friends whom like myself feel the need to escape their bonds of virus prison may for a moment lessen the lack of communication with my fellow beings, but this isn’t entirely about conversation.